 As a widow, Susanna moved into the home of her married daughter in Emmaus at 1442 Pennsylvania Avenue.
 She died in the Nester home at the age of 81 on April 24, 1944.
 An obituary in the Morning Call noted that Susanna was "the last member of her family" and that her suvivors included 13 grandchildren and two great-great grandchildren.

-Son Henry G. Fegely (1887-1934) was born on Oct.
-1, 1887.
-He never married.
+Son Henry George Fegely (1887-1934) was born on Oct.
+1, 1887 in Lehigh County.
+As an infant, he was baptized by Rev. Eli Keller of Huff's Lutheran and Reformed Church.
+The pastor kept a record of the event in his papers.
+Henry never married.
 He earned a living over the years providing labor for road projects.
 In about 1924, when he would have been age 36, he began to experience paranoia.
 The condition continued for a decade until his death.
 Circa 1931, his home was in Spinnerstown, PA.
 He contracted lobar pneumonia and succumbed five days later on March 19, 1934, at the age of 46.
 Brother-in-law Elmer Nester signed the official Pennsylvania certificate of death.
 His remains were placed into repose in the Mennonite Cemetery in Zionsville.

 ~ Son Franklin "Frank" Fegely ~